 Mom's Scrumptious Mashed Potatoes

-Potatoes??
-Haven't you heard?
-For Norwegians, potatoes go with dinner like love and marriage.
-You will rarely have dinner in Norway without Potatoes.
+For most Norwegians, potatoes go with dinners like love and marriage.
+You will rarely have dinner in Norway without potatoes.

 My son says, "Mom's Mashed Potatoes are not just food, but an event."
 Even I think I do a pretty good job.

-The kitchen is one of my favorite spots and I enjoy trying out new recipes.
-Watching my own mom cooking over the years I sure learned a lot.
+The kitchen is one of my favorite spots and trying out new recipes is an enjoyment.
+Watching my own wonderful mom cooking over the years I sure learned a lot.

-Often my guests ask me: "How did you make them they taste so good?"
+Often my guests ask me: "How did you make that?
+It tastes so good?"
+And, of course, I am happy to share the recipe.

 Ingredients: